cjungmann/ate/README.md

 make
 sudo make install
 ~~~

+There is also an _uninstall_ Makefile target to remove all traces of
+the installation.

 ### Enable ate

 **ate** is a Bash builtin, and must be enabled before it can be used.